kawgh1/react-crown-clothing/README.md

 ## Things I Added
 - I added a lot of custom styling, images and mobile view / responsive design

+## Build Errors
+- Encountered an error with the node_module grpc

 ## Things I Learned

 - ### Javascript Objects We Get Back From Firestore Database